hulvdan/cookier/TASKS_HULVDAN.md

 * weapon effects: show: (ranged weapon) BOUNCES_UP_TO_X_TIMES_ON_CRIT
 * weapon effects: impl: (ranged weapon) BOUNCES_UP_TO_X_TIMES_ON_CRIT *
+* structures in a circle around center
 * projectile weapon that shoots itself (javelin)
-*
-* gather other weapon/diffic/build/item effects
 *
 * slows down enemies in a radius around the projectile
 * every Nth (5 4 3 2) has +100 crit chance